 Pendersleigh & Sons' Official Map of East Los Angeles

-East Los Angeles is a neighborhood on (as its name suggests) Los Angeles' Eastside -- indeed, I'd say it's the most famous neighborhood on the Eastside.
+East Los Angeles is a neighborhood on Los Angeles' Eastside.
 Please click here to vote for other Los Angeles Neighborhoods to be the subjects of future blog entries.
 Please also click here to vote for Los Angeles County communities.
 And lastly, please vote for Orange County neighborhoods by clicking here.

 Pendersleigh & Sons' Official Map of The Eastside

-East LA is neighbored by El Sereno to the north, Alhambra to the northeast, Monterey Park to the east, Montebello to the southeast, Commerce to the south, Vernon to the southwest, and Boyle Heights to the west.
-It includes the smaller districts of City Terrace, Belvedere Gardens, Maravilla Park, Palma Heights, Observation Heights, Occidental Heights, the Whittier Shopping District (not to be confused with the city), Eastmont and Wellington Heights.
+East Los Angeles is neighbored by El Sereno to the north, Alhambra to the northeast, Monterey Park to the east, Montebello to the southeast, Commerce to the south, Vernon to the southwest, and Boyle Heights to the west.

-Although it is currently one of the most ethnically homogeneous areas of Los Angeles, in the past it was rather diverse.
-Nowadays 97% of East LA's residents are Latino.
-Roughly half are foreign born (91% in Mexico and 4% in El Salvador).
-Though Mexican-Americans live throughout the Southland, East LA is the cultural heart of the community.
+Although it is currently one of the most ethnically homogeneous areas of Los Angeles, in the past East Los Angeles was highly diverse.
+Nowadays 97% of East Los Angeles's residents are Latino and roughly half are foreign born (91% in Mexico and 4% in El Salvador).
+Though Mexican-Americans obviously live throughout the Southland, East Los Angeles is without question the cultural heart of the community.

-California, formerly part of Mexico, was a draw for immigrants from the South.
-By the 1910's, they were the number one immigrant population to Los Angeles.
+California, formerly part of Mexico, was a draw for immigrants from the South and by the 1910s they were a major source of immigrants to Los Angeles.
 The Literacy Act of 1917 was designed to restrict immigration on non-Nordic and Germanic people.
 But since most Nordic people weren't interested in working in dangerous conditions for low pay in seasonal work and with irregular hours, the railroads pushed for and achieved exemption for Mexicans when it passed.
-As of 1920, there were approximately 100,000 Mexicans living in Los Angeles.
+In part because of that, as of 1920 there were approximately 100,000 Mexicans living in Los Angeles.